-Barcelona finished their Champions League Group D campaign with a 2-0 victory over Sporting Lisbon at the Nou Camp.
+Barcelona started their UEFA Champions League game with an unconvincing win after beating Sporting 3-1 at the Nou Camp.

 Goals from Rafael Marquez, Xavi and a Samuel Eto'o penalty secured the victory for Pep Guardiola's side despite a nervy final 20 minutes after Antonio Tonel grabbed the visitors a goal.

 The Catalans had a handful of chances, and while they had the lions share of possession, they lacked a killer instinct to finish off their opponents until late on.

 After bossing the opening period, Barca carved out their first goal after 21 minutes thanks to some poor Sporting defending.

 The Spanish outfit won a corner after a dominating spell in the Sporting half and Xavi's delivery found Marquez in acres of space on the right-hand side of the six-yard box.